 LAVO Is an Excellent Entertainment Spot

 If you’re looking for a place where you can have an excellent meal while being lightly dressed, choose this diner.
-Restaurant’s name means “to bathe,” and it’s famous for its Bikini Brunch held every summer Saturday.
+The restaurant’s name means “to bathe,” and it’s famous for its Bikini Brunch held every summer Saturday.
 This is an eatery where one can spend unforgettable moments with friends thanks to its ground plan – it’s a combination of a nightclub and subterranean playground.
 Also, LAVO is known for its unique bites, such as:

 - Meatball topped with sheep’s milk ricotta